 I've used GetUpside for several months now.
 I've earned some decent cash back from GetUpside.
-Sometimes I paid too much for gas because of Upside.
-My experience is, there are some good things about GetUpside.
+Sometimes I paid too much for gas because of Get Upside.
+Overall, there are some good things about GetUpside.

 Here's my review of GetUpside in a nutshell: It can be a tool that helps manage costs.
 But I'm pretty underwhelmed.
 In fact there's some things I really dislike.